-How often do winning and losing streaks occur?
+How often do casino gambling winning streaks occur?

-In a game where the odds are roughly even, the probability of a streak of wins or losses occurring are roughly:
+In a game where the odds are roughly even, the probability of a streak of wins or losses occurring are rough:

 Their frequency will depend on the length of the series you are considering.
 For example, if you toss a coin 100 times, you are likely to encounter two runs of six consecutive heads or tails (100 * 1.56% = 1.56).
 A run of ten consecutive heads or tails is bound to occur at least once per every thousand tosses(1000 * 0.10% = 1).